 Back to Top

-After the initial ramp-up period of a reopening (1-2 months), we assume that the spread will decrease over time due to improvements in contact tracing, increased mask wearing, and greater awareness within the population.
+After the initial ramp-up period of a reopening (1-2 months), we assume that the spread will decrease over time due to improvements in contact tracing, increased mask wearing, greater awareness within the population, and increased population immunity.
 In the initial stages of the reopening, this phenomenon will likely be dwarfed by the act of the reopening itself, hence leading to a plateau or increase in cases.
 But after the rate of reopening for a region has plateaued 1-2 months later, we expect to see a gradual decline in transmission and hence a decline in infections and deaths.
 Of course, this assumption is highly subject to change based on the data.

 Back to Top